Why local AI exploded in 2026

 Most companies discover at step 3 that their OpenAI bill is 3× the cost of running Qwen3.5-9B on Together.ai — without buying a server.

-Request a free AI infrastructure consultation
+Free AI infrastructure consultation

 If you want to know whether your company's AI workload pays off locally or in the cloud, our 30-minute free consultation covers: